 The Pros of Airbnbs

 For real estate investors that choose to go the Airbnb route — and remain nearby to manage the rental — meeting new people traveling from the far reaches of the world can be exciting.
 Since most guests are short-term stays, you’ll get a chance to meet a new guest every few days.

 With each new vacancy, you’ve got the opportunity to adjust your rental rate to better reflect demand in the market.
 Lower your prices in the low season and attract the off-season traveler, or push rates high during peak periods.

-With each new arrival, you’ve got another opportunity to make a great impression and get great reviews.
-Over time, these reviews become increasingly important for some Airbnb owners seeking to stay booked.
+With each new arrival, you’ve got another chance to make a big impression and get great reviews.
+Over time, reviews become increasingly important for some Airbnb owners seeking to stay booked.

 The increased profits cover Airbnb’s 3% service fee.
 When your rental’s calendar is filled up, you’re probably going to be able to overcome that service charge for processing and marketing your property.

 Airbnb is more flexible than long-term renting